ksenianishchenko/trivia-app/README.md

 # TriviaApp
 This is an app that allows users to choose a specific trivia from the list and answer questions.
-The main purpose of that project for me was to learn about AWS.
+The main purpose of that project for me was to learn about serverless applications.

 Here is a working <a href="#0">live demo</a>

 ## Technologies

 * Frontend: React / Redux / Typescript.
-* Backend: AWS (Dynamo DB, API Gateway, Lambda functions).
+* Backend: AWS Lambda, Amazon API Gateway, Amazon DynamoDB.

 ## Features
 * Choose a specific trivia from the list.